engson/kyb/README.md

 `minikube config set memory x` : increase memory beyond just default 2 GB.

-#### Kubectl - Kubernetes command-line tool.
+#### Kubectl - Kubernetes command-line tool

 Allows to run commands against Kubernetes clusters.
 `kubectl cluster-info` : Details of the cluster and its health status
+`kubectl get <kind>`: kinds:{pods, nodes, secrets, deployments, pv}
 `kubectl get po(ds) -A` : See all pod state
     `-l`: label. `-o`: output
 `kubectl get nodes` : view the nodes in the cluster
 `kubectl get pv` : Get persistent volume

 `kubectl get deployments`: Get availible deploymnents.
 A Deployment provides declarative updates for Pods and ReplicaSets.
 `kubectl get (svc|services) <name>`: Get services on label name

 `kubectl drain <nodename>` : evict all user pods from the node
 `kubectl delete node <nodename>` : delete node from cluster
-`kubectl delete pods <podname>`: Delete specific pod. _'-f'_ to force
+`kubectl delete pods <podname>ls`: Delete specific pod. _'-f'_ to force

 `kubectl proxy`: Create proxy that forward communications into the cluster-wide, private network, to the Kubernetes API.
 `kubectl config view`: Check the location and credentials that kubectl knows about.

 `kubectl apply -f pod_config.yaml`: Apply config file _--record_ flag to save the kubectl command that is making changes to the resource.

 `kubectl describe x`: Show details of a specific resource or group of resources

+`kubectl get secrets`: Get secrets
+`kubectl exec -it shell-demo -- /bin/bash`: Get bash shell to running container

 ##### Deployment